chettrick/stm32cubef4/Projects/STM324x9I_EVAL/Applications/LwIP/LwIP_UDPTCP_Echo_Server_Netconn_RTOS/readme.txt

   - This example runs on STM32F429x/STM32F439x Devices.

-  - This example has been tested with STM324x9I-EVAL evaluation board and can be easily tailored to any other supported device and development board.
+  - This example has been tested with the following environments:
+     - STM324x9I-EVAL board
+     - echotool: (http://bansky.net/echotool/) is used as echo client that sends data to the server and checking whether they came back

   - STM324x9I-EVAL Set-up
     - Connect the eval board to remote PC (through a crossover ethernet cable)